 \subsection{Robustness of other covariance models}

-The alternative covariance models considered in Section~\ref{sec:others} are unable to achieve the likelihood/posterior robustness without additional assumptions.
+The alternative covariance models considered in Section~\ref{sec:others} are unable to achieve likelihood/posterior robustness without additional assumptions.
 Under the first model, $\V(\bSi, t_i ) = t_i^2 \bSi$, the robustness of likelihood does not hold when $p=2$ and $\bSi$ is diagonal.
-See the Supplementary Materials for details.
+See the Supplementary Materials for further details.
 The second and third models complicate the posterior density as a function of $\t_i$, making the theoretical analysis difficult.
-Although not reporting here in details, we proved the robustness under those models but needed stronger assumptions than those in Theorems~1 and 2.
+Although not reported in detail here, we proved the robustness of these models, but required stronger assumptions than those in Theorems~1 and 2.